aminrj/aminrj.github.io/_posts/2024-02-02-Intro-Cloud-Native-Teck.md

 This manifest will create two replicas of our python application after we run the `kubectl create -f deploy.yaml` command.
 To check the result, we run `kubectl get deploy` command.
-To see the pods created for this deployement we type `kubectl get pods`.
+To see the pods created for this deployment we type `kubectl get pods`.

-This is it, we created our first container, build the image, uploaded it to the registery and deployed it on our local kubernetes cluster as a deployement.
+This is it, we created our first container, built the image, uploaded it to the registry and deployed it on our local Kubernetes cluster as a deployment.

-In the next section of the course, we will dive deeper into the core concepts of Kubernetes to learn how Kubernetes makes cloud-native application deployements more flexible.
+In the next section of the course, we will dive deeper into the core concepts of Kubernetes to learn how Kubernetes makes cloud-native application deployments more flexible.